 Chad Petterson has spent most of his career leading and funding start-up companies, ministries, and socially-focused businesses.
-After graduating from the Michigan Business School as the University of Michigan's #1 scholar-athlete, Chad started his career in the M&A Department at Morgan Stanley in New York City.
+After graduating from the Michigan Business School as the University of Michigan's #1 scholar-athlete, Chad started his career in investment banking at Morgan Stanley in New York City.
 This eventually led to a specific focus on investing in seed-, early- and growth-stage companies and positions at the venture capital firms of Capital Resource Partners in Boston and NanoHoldings in Connecticut.

-This experience also inspired several charitable initiatives over the next decade, springing from his passion for sports and the spiritual growth of those in need, including:
+This experience also inspired several other charitable initiatives, springing from Chad's background in sports and his passion for the spiritual growth of those in need.

 Receiving Jesus Football Camps - football camps for fatherless boys in under-resourced communities, starting in East Nashville;

 Level Field Lacrosse - a lacrosse program focused on "leveling the playing field" by allowing all young children to play the game of lacrosse;